Parents take on struggle for trans rights for their kids and others in conservative Poland

 Aside from the humiliation, they are sometimes suspected of fraud for using documents that don't match how they look.
 And they fear for their physical safety as well.

-The “We, the Parents” members describe how they are often contacted by transgender youth asking to recommend a priest or a mother who can speak to their own parents to help them understand and accept them.
+The parents describe how they are often contacted by transgender youth asking to recommend a priest or a mother who can speak to their own parents to help them understand and accept them.

 “Almost every week I am contacted by a child asking me if I can speak with their parents,” Tarkiewicz said.
 “I have thousands of this kind of conversation.
 When I am educating them, when I tell them there is nothing wrong, that this is still your child.
 The only thing changing now is that you must love them much more than you did until now.”